 After I moved to Britain, I found myself severely hampered by a host of stigmas.
-About being over 35, about being a foreigner, about being a woman, about being single, about being educated, about being perceived as lying about that professional background and so on and so forth.
+About being over 35, about being a foreigner, about being a woman, about being single, about being educated, about being perceived as lying about that professional background, about being too enthusiastic and too confident (hence too “loud”), and so on and so forth.
 This was a completely new experience for me and it taught me a lot.

-I have also often been stunned by the level of cruelty in British society.
+I have often been stunned by the level of cruelty/callousness in British society.
 I’ve been baffled by the lack of respect for the (human and regular legal) rights of other people and absence of mutual human respect that I’ve witnessed.
-It seems that Britain is still held back by what happened here in the 19th-century (Victorian prudishness, the habit of talking in riddles, and the callous teachings of calculating utilitarianism).
+I finally began to see that Britain is still held back by what happened here in the 19th-century (Victorian prudishness, the habit of talking in riddles, and the teachings of callously calculating utilitarianism).

 Kindness is a not a weakness that only fools engage in.
 Education should be available to everyone, not restricted to the happy few.

 It is not on to keep a large group of the British population, including many with chronic illnesses and disabilities, deliberately in deep poverty so that the government can milk and manipulate these groups to balance its books (and this is not exclusive to Britain’s Tory governments, but is structural).